Postgraduate Diploma in Cognitive Behavioural Psychotherapy

 To make an application through Trinity’s online system please click on the following link https://www.tcd.ie/courses/postgraduate/az/course.php?id=DPDMD-CPSY-1P09.

-> Applications need to be completed by the 30th of April.
+Applications for the next entry will need to be completed by the 31st of March.

-> Please read the Guide to the Applicant’s Process for the TCD PG Diploma in CBT
+Please read the Guide to the Applicant’s Process for the TCD PG Diploma in CBT

 Guide to the Diploma in Cognitive Psychotherapy (PDF 568 kB)

 Course Co-ordinator: Dr. Brian Fitzmaurice